dymmond/mongoz/docs/en/docs/queries.md

 ### Update

-You can update document instances by calling this operator.
+You can patch document instances by calling this operator.
+Only supplied fields are sent in the atomic MongoDB `$set`; inherited fields, aliases, validators, BSON conversion, and false/zero/empty values are preserved.
+Unknown fields and the immutable identifier raise `InvalidKeyError` instead of disappearing silently.
+Field removal with `$unset` is not modeled by this API; use the native [bulk write escape hatch](#collection-level-bulk-write) when that MongoDB operation is required.

 === "Manager"